Countly/countly-sdk-documentation/web/next.md

 submitting their form or survey.
 </p>
 <p>
-  After you have initialized the Countly Web SDK and gave "star-rating" consent for widgets to work you can integrate the ratings widget as follows:
+  For rating widgets to show with proper styling and to be present on the screen first you have to enable them using 'enableRatingWidgets' after you have initialized the Countly Web SDK and gave "star-rating" consent for widgets.
+Then you can integrate the ratings widget as follows:
 </p>
 <div class="tabs">
   <div class="tabs-menu">